liam-strong/FuloosRPC/README.md

   // Send request to the API
   $Fuloos->_get_daemon_info();

 ```

-Now the fuloos rpc api class is ready to do one of two things.
+Now the Fuloos RPC API class is ready to do one of two things.

 ### Error Catcher